- May 20, 2016

 After a collision, evidence begins to disappear right away.
 From skid marks to witnesses’ memories, any proof of the cause of your injuries needs to be collected as soon as possible.
 An experienced accident attorney will be able to act quickly, and hire trusted investigators and reconstructionists in order to collect the evidence that you need to prove your claim.

-Speak with a Poughkeepsie, NY Accident Attorney at Stenger, Roberts, Davis & Diamond, LLP
+Speak with a Poughkeepsie, NY Accident Attorney at Stenger, Diamond & Glass LLP

 If you would like to speak with an attorney about seeking fair compensation for your accident-related losses, we invite you to contact us for a complimentary consultation.
 To get started, call (866) 290-6929 or contact us online today.